This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Finally, let's take a look at important technical criteria when using and purchasing fans to help you find the right device for your needs:

-For bedrooms and concentrated work, a fan that stays below 40 dB on low setting is recommended
+For bedrooms and concentrated work, a fan that stays below 40 dB on a low setting is recommended

-For comparison: An air conditioner consumes 1000 W and more
+For comparison: an air conditioner consumes 1000 W and more

 In times of high electricity prices, an efficient model is worthwhile.
 Some fans carry energy labels or test awards.